 As well as running my own company as a Vancouver technical writer, I’m past president of the Canada West Coast chapter of the STC (Society for Technical Communication), with members throughout the lower mainland and Vancouver Island.
 The STC is the world’s leading and largest organization dedicated to advancing technical communication and improving the skills of its members.
 Check out the STC CWC website.

 In a parallel career to my work as a Vancouver technical writer, I’ve taught academic, business and technical writing at several post-secondary institutions, including the University of British Columbia, Simon Fraser University, and Kwantlen Polytechnic University in Greater Vancouver, and at Guelph University/Humber College and George Brown College in Toronto.

-My most recent teaching experience was at Kwantlen in the fall of 2015.
+My most recent teaching experience was at Kwantlen.
 I taught a business communications course to first-year students, and a technical writing course to third-year students in the Bachelor of Technology degree program.

 I enjoy teaching because it’s a chance to share my passion and enthusiasm for writing.
 And of course I learn a lot from the students.
 At George Brown I taught College English to students of all ages and all nationalities and all professions.
 I met accountants from Russia, software developers from Korea, marketing managers from Brazil and shy high school graduates from suburban Toronto.
 That was one of the best and most rewarding teaching experiences in my life.

 I sold my first piece of professional writing to the Globe and Mail back in 1975, when I was 23.
 That launched my newspaper reporting career, including stops in Thompson (Manitoba), Barrie (Ontario), Ottawa and Toronto.
 I wrote a play in the mid 1980s that was produced in a small summer theatre, but then dropped out of creative writing for almost 20 years.